Strange loop: Examples

 Hofstadter points to Bach's Canon per Tonos, M. C. Escher's drawings Waterfall, Drawing Hands, Ascending and Descending, and the liar paradox as examples that illustrate the idea of strange loops, which is expressed fully in the proof of Gödel's incompleteness theorem.

 The "chicken or the egg" paradox is perhaps the best-known strange loop problem.

 The "ouroboros", which depicts a dragon eating its own tail, is perhaps one of the most ancient and universal symbolic representations of the reflexive loop concept.

 A Shepard tone is another illustrative example of a strange loop.
 Named after Roger Shepard, it is a sound consisting of a superposition of tones separated by octaves.
 When played with the base pitch of the tone moving upwards or downwards, it is referred to as the Shepard scale.
 This creates the auditory illusion of a tone that continually ascends or descends in pitch, yet which ultimately seems to get no higher or lower.
 In a similar way a sound with seemingly ever increasing tempo can be constructed, as was demonstrated by Jean-Claude Risset.

 Visual illusions depicting strange loops include the Penrose stairs and the Barberpole illusion.

 A quine in software programming is a program that produces a new version of itself without any input from the outside.
 A similar concept is metamorphic code.

 Efron's dice are four dice that are intransitive under gambler's preference.
 I.e., the dice are ordered A > B > C > D > A, where x > y means "a gambler prefers x to y".

 Individual preferences are always transitive, excluding preferences when given explicit rules such as in Efron's dice or rock-paper-scissors; however, aggregate preferences of a group may be intransitive.
-This can result in a Condorcet paradox wherein following a path from one candidate across a series of majority preferences may return back to the original candidate, leaving no clear preference by the group.
+This can result in a Condorcet paradox wherein following a path from one candidate across a series of majority preferences may return to the original candidate, leaving no clear preference by the group.
 In this case, some candidate beats an opponent, who in turn beats another opponent, and so forth, until a candidate is reached who beats the original candidate.

 The liar paradox and Russell's paradox also involve strange loops, as does René Magritte's painting The Treachery of Images.

 The mathematical phenomenon of polysemy has been observed to be a strange loop.
 At the denotational level, the term refers to situations where a single entity can be seen to mean more than one mathematical object.
 See Tanenbaum (1999).

 The Stonecutter is an old Japanese fairy tale with a story that explains social and natural hierarchies as a strange loop.

+A strange loop can be found by traversing the links in the “See also” sections of the respective English Wikipedia articles.
+For instance: This article->Mise en abyme->Recursion->this article.